+Wondering about sharing ministries and ICHRA?
 Health Care Sharing Ministries like Medi-Share have been around a while and continue to gain popularity as an affordable alternative to traditional health insurance, especially in today's expensive health insurance market.
-If you (or your client) is considering offering the new ICHRA (coming in January 2020), integration with sharing ministries could be a match made in heaven.
+If you (or your client) is considering offering the ICHRA, integration with sharing ministries could be a match made in heaven.
 But what do the final HRA regulatory rules have to say about it?

 What is a Health Care Sharing Ministry?

 Health Care Sharing Ministries (HCSM) are typically faith-based, 501(c)(3) organizations that have created an alternative to traditional insurance.
 HCSMs are mostly religious associations that allow individuals to share the burden of health care costs.
 Today, some health care sharing ministries still maintain their religious affiliations but some have allowed non-religious, but ethically similar individuals and groups to join.
 Health care sharing ministries are not insurance providers although many of their practices resemble such.
 They provide affordability and flexibility with a legit PPO network, but there are a few distinct differences when it comes to pre-existing conditions, for example.
 See what our CEO says about his experience with sharing ministries, particularly Medi-Share, here.

 Because of their faith-based connections and certain state’s safe-harbor status, HCSMs have been exempt from many of the regulations and consumer protections under the PPACA.
 Traditional insurance companies must follow certain rules to be permitted to offer health care assistance like maintaining Minimum Essential Coverage (MEC), covering pre-existing conditions, and capping out of pocket expenses for the insured.

 So, health care sharing ministries ≠ health insurance providers.